GoogleCloudPlatform/terraform-google-cloud-functions/examples/secure_cloud_function_with_sql/README.md

     * **Warning:** If there is another CMEK configured for the same region, it will be overwritten.
   * Creates a private worker pool for Cloud Build configured to not use External IP.
   * Grants Cloud Functions Invoker to EventArc Trigger Service Account.
-  * Enables Container Scanning.
+  * Enables Container Registry Automatic Scanning.

 * The Example will create besides all secure-cloud-function resources:
   * Cloud SQL Private Access
   * Cloud SQL Instance
   * Cloud SQL MYSQL database
   * Storage Bucket to store Cloud Function source Code
+  * KMS Keys to be used by:
+    * Pub/Sub
+    * Cloud SQL
+    * Secret Manager
   * Cloud Scheduler
   * Pub/Sub Topic
-  * Pub/Sub KMS Key
+  * Secret Manager

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs